simizlab/simizlab-homepage/content/equipments.en.md

 {{<facillity_list src="/static/csv/equipments/file_server.csv">}}

-> ## Development environment
+> ## Software environment

-We mainly conduct research using the following tools.
+OS and software mainly used in our lab can be found below

 - OS: Windows, Ubuntu